View this document as: a single page | multiple pages.

 Selecting Initial AAL

-Not all online services require authentication.
-Online services that offer access to public information and do not utilize subscriber accounts do not necessarily need to implement authentication mechanisms.
-However, authentication is needed for online services that do offer access to personal information, protected information, or subscriber accounts.
-In addition to the impact assessments mandated by these guidelines, when making decisions regarding the application of authentication assurance levels and authentication mechanisms, it is important that organizations consider legal, regulatory, or policy requirements that govern online services.
-For example, [EO13681] states “that all organizations making personal data accessible to citizens through digital applications require the use of multiple factors of authentication,” which requires a minimum selection of AAL2 for applications meeting those criteria.
+Authentication is needed for online services that offer access to personal information, protected information, or subscriber accounts.
+Organizations should consider the legal, regulatory, or policy requirements that govern online services when making decisions regarding the application of authentication assurance levels and authentication mechanisms.
+For example, [EO13681] states that “all organizations making personal data accessible to citizens through digital applications require the use of multiple factors of authentication,” which requires a minimum selection of AAL2 for applications that meet those criteria.

-If the online service requires an authenticator to be implemented, an initial AAL is selected through a simple mapping process, as follows:
+If the online service requires authentication to be implemented, an initial AAL is selected through a simple mapping process:

 The organization SHALL document whether authentication is needed for their online service and, if it is, SHALL select an initial AAL for each user group based on the effective impact level determination from Sec.
 3.2.4.

-The AAL reflects the level of assurance that the claimant is the same individual to whom the credential or authenticator was issued.
+The AAL reflects the level of assurance that the claimant is the same individual to whom the authenticator was registered.
 The initial selection assumes that higher potential impacts of failures in the authentication process should be mitigated by higher assurance processes.

 Selecting Initial FAL

-If the online service implements identity federation, an initial FAL is selected through a simple mapping process, as follows:
+If the online service implements identity federation, an initial FAL is selected through a simple mapping process:

 The organization SHALL document whether federation will be used for their online service and, if it is, SHALL select an initial FAL for each user group based on the effective impact level determination from Sec.
 3.2.4.